shannonmoeller/funlit/README.md

 Defines a new custom element with the given tag name and `init` function.
 Returns the newly-created custom-element class constructor.

 The `init` function is only called once per instance of the element (the [host](#host)) the first time the host is connected.
-The function is passed a reference to the host which can be used to define attributes, properties, and values, as well as anything else you'd like.
+The function is passed a reference to the host which can be used to define attributes, properties, and state, as well as anything else you'd like.
 You can think of `init` like the constuctor, but it doesn't run until the host has been added to a document.
 May return a `render` function.

 The `render` function will be called on every update-render cycle.
 May return a lit-html `TemplateResult` to be used to render an updated Light DOM subtree, or Shadow DOM subtree if `host.attachShadow()` has been called.